algolia/algolia-react-boilerplate/README.md

 You can see these rules for reference in the Flagship Fashion [Dashboard](https://www.algolia.com/apps/853MYZ81KY/rules/flagship_fashion).

 <h4 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;">INJECTION FROM SEPERATE INDEX</h4>

+- You can edit the displayed hit by going to `/components/hits/InfluencerCard.js`

 For this we define a new index in `algoliaEnvConfig.js` called `injectedContentIndex` and if there is a result in this index, we inject it as a result into the Hits.